svara001/Data-Science/README.md

 1. Use a set of features for predicting whether or not a employee requires treatment or not, based on the other features in the data set.
 2. The use the models like Logistic Regression, K nearest Neighbor, Decision Tree Model, Random Forest Model.
-Test out the best accuracy model out of the four models.
+Test out the most accurate model out of the four models.